jdkstack/mini/README_en.md

 01. Only RandomAccess File and MappedByteBuffer are supported for writing log files.
 02. The high-performance open-source library com.lmax.disruptor.
 03. Log messages support 9 parameters and 1 exception parameter.
-04. Log messages support JSON text and plain text.
+04. Log messages support json text and plain text.
 05. GarbageCollection-Free,not create temporary object objects, String, char arrays, byte arrays.
 06. Log messages support multi-threaded produce and consume.
 07. Split the log file based on the number of lines and file size.